 - If SBHP is lower than the hydrostatic pressure of the production fluid, cement all annuli to the surface, and the completion string will be totally abandoned in the well.

 - In the other situations, recover the completion string up to 50 m under the shoe of the surface casing or in any case not deeper than 250 m from the surface.

 C Offshore Wells specification

 The use of a workover rig is mandatory.
 Both for explorative and completed offshore wells the well abandonment process will be carried out following the procedure (above-specified) for onshore well, making a distinction between the two cases (pressure or not in the annulus), but performing the operation in one unique phase.

 - Set Cement plugs in place using an appropriate tail of pipes:

 - Hole sizes < than 121/4”: a length of tailpipe exceeding the planned height of cement plug made up of 27/8” tubing should be used.

 - Hole sizes > than 121/4”: tail pipe made up of used drill pipes up to 5” may be used as an alternative for tubing.

-- Deep – high temperature plugs: It is suggested that the tail pipe is made up of fiberglass tubing (27/8” – 31/2”, depending on availability and hole size); length of tail pipe should exceed the plug height.
+- Deep – high-temperature plugs: It is suggested that the tail pipe is made up of fiberglass tubing (27/8” – 31/2”, depending on availability and hole size); the length of tailpipe should exceed the plug height.

 - Cement plugs height should be not less than 100 m and not more than 200 m; plugs height less than 100 m may be justified when set in combination with mechanical plugs or when in large diameter holes.